winfrees/vtea-site/faq.md

 #### Is there a long-term support plan for VTEA?

 Yes.
-VTEA was first released five years ago in <a href = "https://doi.org/10.1681/ASN.2016091027">2017</a> and has become central to a number of resaerch projects.
-Our intention is to continue to support and develop version 1 for the next 4-5 years for use in on-going funded research projects.
+VTEA was first released five years ago in <a href = "https://doi.org/10.1681/ASN.2016091027">2017</a> and has become central to a number of research projects.
+Our intention is to continue to support and develop version 1 for the next 4-5 years for use in on-going funded projects.
 This will include addressing bugs, incremental additions to the existing framework (new segmentation, graph-based clustering and neighborhood analyses), expand the support for combined analysis (integration across and between imaging datasets) and explore new supervised analysis and visualization approaches.
-Developemment of VTEA 2.0 will begin soon with a focus on improving data handling under-the-hood (for support of Terabyte scale data) and implementing multimodal integration (images to transcriptomics.
+Developemment of VTEA 2.0 will begin soon with a focus on improving data handling under-the-hood (for support of Terabyte scale data) and implementing multimodal integration (from images to transcriptomics).

 #### Is there a citation for VTEA?